Miki Berenyi: Miki Berenyi Trio

 Tripla's third single "Big I Am", a blistering, acerbic assault on convention was released on 25 February 2025.
 The track fuses "jagged, choppy rhythms, a disco beat and a wall of guitar-crunch psychedelics, as Berenyi skewers the hyper-masculine posturing of today's social media warriors".

 On 31 March 2025, "Kinch" was released as the fourth and final single ahead of the Tripla album.
 The song, "inspired by love and loss, reflects on the enduring presence of those we've lost", including Berenyi's late father, Ivan, and Lush drummer Chris Acland (1966–1996), and "explores the nature of love and memory".

 A 15-date tour of the United States was also announced, complementing the previously confirmed shows across the United Kingdom and Europe (with Lol Tolhurst).

 On 23 April 2025, just three weeks after releasing their debut album Tripla on Bella Union, the Miki Berenyi Trio unexpectedly released a new single, "Stranger".
 A collaboration with the Cure founding member Lol Tolhurst and his son Gray, the moody, cinematic track was developed following a 2024 tour together and recorded between London, St Leonards and Los Angeles.
 Lyrically, it explores the emotional complexity of being a friend to a long-term couple going through a breakup.
 The Trio and Tolhurst are set to tour Europe together late April 2025.

 In September 2025, the Miki Berenyi Trio released the digital-only single "Doldrum Days" through Bella Union.
 Bassist Ollie Cherer described the lyrics as being "about the spaces between places where interesting things can happen", with inspiration drawn from Erskine Childers's novel The Riddle of the Sands.
 The track was released ahead of the group's October 2025 United States tour, announced as their second and final North American tour due to the high costs of overseas touring.

+On 25 March 2020, Miki Berenyi Trio announced the release of standalone single "Island Of One" and accompanying video via Bella Union, along with a supporting tour of the UK, Ireland and an appearance at the Bearded Theory Festival, 24 May.